-- Select level ground when possible to park the machine. - Do not park the machine on a grade. - Lower the bucket and/or other work tools to the ground. - Turn the auto-idle switch OFF and the power mode switch ECO. - Run the engine at slow idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Pull the pilot control shut-off lever to LOCK position. - Block both tracks and lower the bucket to the ground.
-Thrust the bucket teeth into the ground if you must park on a grade. - Position the machine to prevent rolling. - Park at a reasonable distance from other machines.
+- Select level ground when possible to park machine. - Do not park the machine on a grade. - Lower the bucket and/or other work tools to the ground. - Turn the auto-idle switch and the H/P mode switch off. - Run the engine at slow idle speed without load for 5 minutes to cool down the engine. - Stop the engine and remove the key from the key switch. - Pull the pilot control shut-off lever to LOCK position. - Block both tracks and lower the bucket to the ground.
+Thrust the bucket teeth into the ground if you must park on a grade. - Position the machine to prevent rolling. - Park a reasonable distance from other machines.

-Avoid Injury from Back-Over and Swing Accidents
+AVOID INJURY FROM BACK-OVER AND SWING ACCIDENTS

-- If any person is present near the machine when backing or swinging the upperstructure, the machine may hit or run over that person, resulting in serious injury or death.
-To avoid back-over and swing accidents: - Always look around BEFORE YOU BACK UP AND SWING THE MACHINE.
+• If any person is present near the machine when backing or swinging the upperstructure, the machine may hit or run over that person, resulting in serious injury or death.

+To avoid back-over and swing accidents:

+- Always look around BEFORE YOU BACK UP AND SWING THE MACHINE.
 BE SURE THAT ALL BYSTANDERS ARE CLEAR. - Keep the travel alarm in working condition (if equipped).

-ALWAYS BE ALERT FOR BYSTANDERS MOVING INTO THE WORK AREA.
-USE THE HORN OR OTHER SIGNAL TO WARN BYSTANDERS BEFORE MOVING MACHINE. - USE A SIGNAL PERSON WHEN BACKING UP IF YOUR VIEW IS OBSTRUCTED.
+ALWAYS BE ALERT FOR BYSTANDERS MOV-ING INTO THE WORK AREA.
+USE THE HORN OR OTHER SIGNAL TO WARN BYSTANDERS BEFORE MOVING MACHINE.

+- USE A SIGNAL PERSON WHEN BACKING UP IF YOUR VIEW IS OBSTRUCTED.
 ALWAYS KEEP THE SIGNAL PERSON IN VIEW.

-Use hand signals, which conform to your local regulations, when work conditions require a signal person.

-- No machine motions shall be made unless signals are clearly understood by both signalman and operator. - Learn the meanings of all flags, signs, and markings used on the job and confirm who has the responsibility for signaling. - Keep windows, mirrors, and lights clean and in good condition. - Dust, heavy rain, fog, etc., can reduce visibility.
+Use hand signals, which conform to your local regulations, when work conditions require a signal person. - No machine motions shall be made unless signals are clearly understood by both signalman and operator. - Learn the meanings of all flags, signs, and markings used on the job and confirm who has the responsibility for signaling. - Keep windows, mirrors, and lights clean and in good condition. - Dust, heavy rain, fog, etc., can reduce visibility.
 As visibility decreases, reduce speed and use proper lighting. - Read and understand all operating instructions in the operator's manual.